Karene Reid: College career

 In his first career game in 2021, Reid tallied 15 tackles, a sack, and an interception in a win over Washington State, earning Pac-12 Conference freshman of the week honors.
 He finished the season with 45 tackles with two of them going for a loss, a sack, two pass deflections, and an interception.
 In week 3 of the 2022 season, Reid intercepted a pass and had half a sack in a 35–7 win over San Diego State.
 In week 12, he recovered a fumble and returned it 11 yards for a touchdown in a 20–17 loss to Oregon.
 Reid finished his 2022 season with 72 tackles with 9.5 being for a loss, five sacks, three pass deflections, an interception, a fumble recovery, a forced fumble, and a touchdown, and was named second-team all-Pac-12.

 Ahead of the 2023 season, Reid was named to the Butkus Award watchlist, which is awarded to the nation's best linebacker, as well as a preseason first-team all-Pac-12 selection.
 In 2023, he appeared in 11 games, posting 67 tackles with two tackles for loss, four pass deflections, and one interception, earning second-team all-Pac-12 honors.

 Professional career

 After going unselected in the 2025 NFL draft, Reid signed with the Denver Broncos as an undrafted free agent.
 He made the initial 53-man roster to start the season after a standout preseason performance.
-On November 11, 2025, Reid was placed on injured reserve.
+On November 11, 2025, Reid was placed on injured reserve due to a hamstring injury suffered in Week 10 against the Las Vegas Raiders.
+He was activated on January 6, 2026.